Skip to main content Skip to navigation

 Adele Kenny

-Adele is a Research Culture Officer in the National Centre for Research Culture working on a rage of projects that support Research Culture activities both at the University of Warwick and through the NCRC.
+Adele is a Research Culture Officer in the National Centre for Research Culture working on a range of projects that support Research Culture activities both at the University of Warwick and through the NCRC.
 She was co-PI on a 2023/24 Enhancing Research Culture grant from Research England, ‘Enhancing Warwick Medical School’s Research Culture: implementing a community co-produced roadmap’, which served to embed good RC practice initiatives identified by the school community.
 Building on this, Adele’s secondment has moved to a central RC role where an initial focus internally has been to conduct an audit of all projects funded by the Enhancing Research Culture grant from Research England with a view to share best practice across the University.
 Through the NCRC, Adele manages the NCRC Conversation Series to ensure wide ranging voices contribute to discussions in the wider community and supports preparations for the IRCC conference.

 Dr Rika Nair (she/her)